Case Study

 ABSTRACT

 Throughout 2017 and 2018, environmental concerns and economic realities have precipitated the shut down of nearly 24,000 Megawatts of solid-fuel, coal-fired generation.
 The trend will continue with at least 33 more units of greater than 100 MW expected to cease operations by the end of 2021.
 Electric Utility companies are faced with the challenge of keeping these units operational until their scheduled shut-down dates while simultaneously re-assigning plant Operations and Maintenance personnel to other facilities within their respective systems.
 One possible solution for Utilities is to supplement their permanent O&M personnel with contract personnel.
-This paper describes TDS’s experience providing supplemental contract O&M personnel to a 3-Unit, 2250 MW, super-critical coal-fired generating station in Northern Arizona.
+This paper describes Sentinel-TDS’s experience providing supplemental contract O&M personnel to a 3-Unit, 2250 MW, super-critical coal-fired generating station in Northern Arizona.

 ORIGINS

 In February 2017, utility owners of the nearly 50-year old plant decided to end their participation when the current term of their lease ends in 2019, in part because it became clear that current and forecasted natural gas prices had made coal-fired generation from this station uneconomical.
 For example, plant costs and retail market performance were studied by National Renewal Energy Labs (NREL) for the plant owners.
 Their cost-vs.-revenue indicated a negative cash position for the remaining life of the plant.
 Nevertheless, from the time of the announcement until early 2019, a number of potential suitors investigated the possibility of purchasing the plant and prolonging its operation.
 To help provide visibility and information about the plant, the principal owners hosted numerous tours of the plant for prospective buyers, elected officials, regulators, and federal government officials.
-Despite numerous short-and-long term cost optimization strategies proposed by TDS and others, the prospective buyers ultimately determined that the risk/reward quotient did not support the feasibility of plant purchase and ongoing operations.
+Despite numerous short-and-long term cost optimization strategies proposed by Sentinel-TDS and others, the prospective buyers ultimately determined that the risk/reward quotient did not support the feasibility of plant purchase and ongoing operations.
 Once the owners had made the decision to divest themselves of the plant, they made a commitment to redeploy all their employees who desired it to other facilities within their system.
 How to accomplish this goal while simultaneously operating the plant until its scheduled shutdown date of December 2019?
 After due consideration, the owners decided to supplement their in-house Operations and Maintenance staff with contract personnel.

-TDS ON-SITE
+SENTINEL-TDS ON-SITE

-In the initial discussions with the Owner’s Management Team, it was anticipated that a total of 60 TDS personnel would be retained.
+In the initial discussions with the Owner’s Management Team, it was anticipated that a total of 60 Sentinel-TDS personnel would be retained.
 We reached that quota in Q3 2018 and have maintained our staff size at 60 +/- 5 until the present time.

 Operations

-Throughout most of 2017, all TDS Operations personnel were hired and placed as Auxiliary Operators, working in the power block, ash-handling, S02 scrubber, and waste-water treatment areas.
+Throughout most of 2017, all Sentinel-TDS Operations personnel were hired and placed as Auxiliary Operators, working in the power block, ash-handling, S02 scrubber, and waste-water treatment areas.
 This was by design as the Owners had some trepidation regarding allowing contractors with relatively brief operating experience in the plant to operate from the Control Room.
 However, as the Owner’s began to re-deploy their in-house Control Room Operators (CRO), it became clear that Control Room Operations would have to be supplemented by contractors to keep the units on line.
 To this end, the Owners began training contractors who had demonstrated the requisite plant knowledge and general competence.
 The training included three weeks in the plant’s simulator facility, followed by approximately three weeks as a trainee working in the Control Room under the supervision of a qualified in-house CRO.
-TDS now has Control Room Operators assigned to all shifts in all units.
+Sentinel-TDS now has Control Room Operators assigned to all shifts in all units.
 Meanwhile, we continue to recruit and provide Auxiliary Operators as requested by the Owners to replace their departing staff personnel.

 Maintenance

-The Owner’s initial requirement for TDS was to provide four I&C Technicians to supplement the plant’s I&C Maintenance Department.
+The Owner’s initial requirement for Sentinel-TDS was to provide four I&C Technicians to supplement the plant’s I&C Maintenance Department.
 The I&C Technicians perform routine calibration checks and troubleshooting on process system instrumentation and control loops throughout the plant.
 In addition, they replace damaged instruments, disassemble and repair control valves, air-operated block valves, and motor-operated valves, and support planned and forced outages as required.
-TDS now supplies a total of seven I&C Technicians.
+Sentinel-TDS now supplies a total of seven I&C Technicians.

 RECRUITING

-All TDS personnel supplied to this client have prior coal-fired power plant operating and/or maintenance experience.
+All Sentinel-TDS personnel supplied to this client have prior coal-fired power plant operating and/or maintenance experience.
 By early 2019, our personnel had more years’ super-critical, coal-fired boiler operating experience the Owner’s in-house personnel.
 Our personnel were recruited from several sources.
 Many of the operators came from plants across the country that had recently shut down.
 Experience on this project has shown us that there are many highly-qualified and motivated former coal-fired power plant operators available to supplement a plant’s in-house staff.
 We (and the Owner’s Management) have also learned that these operators can quickly learn the new plant and provide competent and reliable shift coverage with minimal supervision.
-In addition, TDS worked with the Owner to transfer or retain personnel who
+In addition, Sentinel-TDS worked with the Owner to transfer or retain personnel who

 1. were currently working at the plant and near retirement or